 Keep contact tracing records of anyone who will have close interaction for example workers, contractors or customers.

 You must meet all other health and safety obligations.

 New Zealand’s four-level COVID-19 alert system specifies public health and social measures to be taken against COVID-19.

-We are at Level 4 of New Zealand’s four-level COVID-19 alert system.
-It is likely Level 4 measures will stay in place for a number of weeks.
+We are at Level 1 of New Zealand’s four-level COVID-19 alert system.

-Visit www.covid19.govt.nz to find out what alert Level 4 means.
+Visit the COVID-19 website to find out what Alert Level 1 means.

-More information about alert level 4 restrictions, financial support, essential services, questions & answers and up to date information about the situation can be found on www.covid19.govt.nz
+More information about Alert Level 1 restrictions, financial support, essential services, questions & answers and up to date information about the situation can be found on www.covid19.govt.nz

 Disclaimers and Copyright

 While every endeavour has been taken by the Wairoa District Council to ensure that the information on this website is accurate and up to date, Wairoa District Council shall not be liable for any loss suffered through the use, directly or indirectly, of information on this website.
 Information contained has been assembled in good faith.
 Some of the information available in this site is from the New Zealand Public domain and supplied by relevant government agencies.
 Wairoa District Council cannot accept any liability for its accuracy or content.
 Portions of the information and material on this site, including data, pages, documents, online graphics and images are protected by copyright, unless specifically notified to the contrary.
 Externally sourced information or material is copyright to the respective provider.